-This line goes back to the Dickerson/Dickerson/Dickinson family living in the New Kent/Hanover/Louisa/King William/Caroline County area of Virginia dating back to the 1600 and early 1700's.
-Because New Kent and Hanover counties are "burned record" counties, written records are very limited.
+This line goes back to the Dickerson/Dickerson/Dickinson family living in the New Kent/Hanover/Louisa/King William/Caroline County area of Virginia dating back to the early 1700's.
+Early written records from this area of Virginia are very limited.
 The name Griffith Dickenson/Dickerson/Dickinson occurs in several families and it is very possible that this line goes back to Griffin Dickinson who married Elizabeth Springall on June 12, 1649 at St. Martin Orgar Church, London, England.
 Elizabeth was listed as a resident of the parish.
-On January 5, 1656 this Griffith Dickenson patented 300 acres in James City County on the south west side of Moses Creek (adjacent to 200 acres he already owned) for transportation of six persons including himself twice and Elizabeth Dickenson.
-This property is located on the north side of the James River near the mouth of the Chickahominy River in current Charles City County.
+On January 5, 1656 this Griffith Dickenson patented 300 acres in James City County on the south west side of Moses Creek on the northerly branch of Tomahund Creek (adjacent to 200 acres he already owned) for transportation of six persons including himself twice and Elizabeth Dickenson.
+This property is located on the north side of the James River near the mouth of the Chickahominy River in the southeastern most corner of current Charles City County.
 The minutes of the May 28, 1673 Council and General Court of New Kent County refer to Thomas Wilkinson as having married the relict of Griffith Dickeson.
-[This indicates that Griffith Dickenson died prior to 1673 and his widow, Elizabeth Springall had married Thomas Wilkinson.]
-The Vestry Book of St. Peter's Parish, New Kent and James City Counties indicates that on February 6, 1688 Elizabeth, the wife of Thomas Wilkinson, died.
-To date, no written record of the possible children of Griffith and Elizabeth is known to exist.
+This indicates that Griffith Dickenson died prior to 1673 and his widow, Elizabeth Springall had married Thomas Wilkinson.
+The Vestry Book of St. Peter's Parish, New Kent and James City Counties indicates that on February 6, 1687/88 Elizabeth, the wife of Thomas Wilkinson, died.
+While it has been reported that she had several adult sons when she married Thomas Wilkinson, to date, no written record of the children of Griffith and Elizabeth is known to exist.

 Carlton Monroe Dickerson has tested 67 markers - ????
 DICKERSON died Bef.
 1795.
 He married MARGARET.
 She died Jul 1814 in Prince Edward County, Virginia.
 Children of DICKERSON and MARGARET are: